 You can also set billing alerts in your ImageKit account, and we will notify you when you exceed that billing threshold.
 This helps you keep your costs under control.

-To keep things transparent, our team is also working on exposing the Server-Timing response header that will indicate the time it takes ImageKit to download, optimize and deliver a media file.
+To keep things transparent, ImageKit also exposes the Server-Timing response header for any media request.
+This response header indicates the time it takes ImageKit to download, and transform a media file.

 We also offer a Data Processing Agreement that can be executed in addition to any pricing agreement to further elaborate on the collection and storage of data and the rights and responsibilities of each party involved.